untangle/mfw_docs/licensing.rst

 - 1 Gbps

 The license will be purchased at the time of purchasing the hardware.
-With any of the licensing tiers, all firewall and advanced routing capabilities are available
+With any of the licensing tiers, all firewall and advanced routing capabilities are available.

 For home users and non business usage, the SD-WAN Router software can be deployed on a home Linksys router, or set up in Oracle VirtualBox or on VMWare ESXi with full functionality.